Azure-Samples/azure-cosmos-java-getting-started/README.md

 * Before you can run this sample, you must have the following prerequisites:

    * An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
 Alternatively, you can use the [Azure Cosmos DB Emulator](https://azure.microsoft.com/documentation/articles/documentdb-nosql-local-emulator) for this tutorial.
-As emulator https certificate is self signed, you need to import its certificate to java trusted cert store as [explained here](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-export-ssl-certificates).
+As the emulator https certificate is self signed, you need to import its certificate to the java trusted certificate store as [explained here](https://docs.microsoft.com/azure/cosmos-db/local-emulator-export-ssl-certificates).

    * JDK 1.8+
    * Maven

 ### Quickstart

-* Then, clone this repository using
+* First clone this repository using

 ```bash
 git clone https://github.com/Azure-Samples/azure-cosmos-java-getting-started.git